How a former police station in the sleeping fish village of Tai O was saved and converted into a boutique hotel

 A story in every room

 The hotel has nine suites, designed using natural tones that reflect colonial simplicity.
 I stayed in the Sea Tiger Room, named after the marine police vessel, with fabulous views overlooking the sea.
-There is also a plaque on the outside of every guest room describing the story of its previous purpose.
-My room was originally a bedroom for visiting inspectors, so rightly so, it needed to have the best view and also a fireplace.
+There is also a plaque on the outside of every guestroom describing the story of its previous purpose.
+My room had initially been a bedroom for visiting inspectors, so rightly so, it needed to have the best view and also a fireplace.

-If you want to know the police station’s story, the hotel runs a historic tour for guests and public visitors.
+If you want to know the police station’s story, the hotel runs a historical tour for guests and public visitors.

-The hotel’s glass rooftop restaurant, Lookout, is open throughout the day and evening serving tasteful local cuisine.
-The vintage patterned ceramic tiles and colonial paddle fans blowing away the humid air gives a nostalgic sense of how Hong Kong was back in the day.
+The hotel’s glass rooftop restaurant, Lookout, is open throughout the day and evening serving delectable local cuisine.
+The old patterned ceramic tiles and colonial paddle fans blowing away the humid air gives a nostalgic sense of how Hong Kong was back in the day.

 When visiting Hong Kong, I would advise you not to by-pass Tai O. It’s a place full of character and authenticity, which rarely exists in today’s modern travels.